 Joining a new organization is directly proportional to the salary hike.
 I mean, why in the world you would want to change your job without an adequate raise if other things are in line?

-- People joining the new organizations can enhance their knowledge and sharpen their skills as each organization has its own way of working and after a certain time, you may feel that your growth is almost stagnant in the current organization.
+People joining the new organizations can enhance their knowledge and sharpen their skills as each organization has its own way of working and after a certain time, you may feel that your growth is almost stagnant in the current organization.

-- Some employees also change their job owing to miserable working conditions like
+Some employees also change their job owing to miserable working conditions like

-- late office hours
+late office hours

-- No payment for overtime
+No payment for overtime

-- Working on holidays
+Working on holidays

-- Too much traveling
+Too much travelling

-- Unrealistic sales target
+Unrealistic sales target

-- You may also get stuck in a situation where the company can’t afford you after certain pay hikes and may start seeing you as a liability.
+You may also get stuck in a situation where the company can’t afford you after certain pay hikes and may start seeing you as a liability.

 Benefits for Employers

-- Companies always welcome fresh talent and every new joiner definitely brings knowledge of at least one good process or procedure that can be incorporated to make the company better.
+Companies always welcome fresh talent and every new joiner definitely brings knowledge of at least one good process or procedure that can be incorporated to make the company better.

 Some companies have a clear policy of not retaining the employees who have finally decided to leave.
 Companies think that once an employee has decided to leave, his/her loyalty towards the company vanishes.
-Even if he is retained once what is the surety that he will not lookout for another opportunity in the future?
+Even if he is retained once what is the surety that he will not look out for another opportunity in the future?